 LDI is designed to protect you from a potential loss of income in the event you are unable to work due to injury or critical illness.
-Experts estimate that an average employee with long-term illness or disability misses up to 2.5 years of work.
+On average, an employee with long-term illness or disability misses up to 2.5 years of work.
 Without a proper plan in place, things can be devastating when the financial burden becomes unbearable.

 Long-term disability insurance is designed to ensure you will still receive a significant percentage of your gross income if you can no longer go to work due to a disabling injury or illness.

 In most cases, a long-term disability insurance policy will have an elimination period of about 90 days.
 From there, you are paid benefits for a long time.
 It can be one year, five years, ten years or even for life, depending on your policy terms

 There are two types of long-term disability insurance that you need to know.
 The difference lies in how they define disability.

 - Own-occupation disability insurance: In this case, disability is defined as an inability to attend to your regular occupation.
 With this type of policy, you are eligible for benefits if you can no longer work at your own occupation even if you can still do another job.

 For instance, if you are a surgeon and you suffer a severe spinal cord injury, then it means you can no longer work as a surgeon since you are confined to a wheelchair.
 However, you can still pick up a job as a lecturer at a university, and that doesn’t stop you from receiving your long-term disability insurance benefits.

 - Any-occupation disability insurance: In this case, disability is defined as an inability to work in any occupation.
 Technically, you need to prove that you can no longer do any job to qualify for benefits.
 Typically, this type of policy is relatively cheaper but harder to claim benefits.
 Therefore, be careful when making that critical decision.